jrief/django-formset/README.md

 testapp/manage.py runserver
 ```

 Open http://localhost:8000/ in your browser.
+There is a link for each of the supported CSS
-There is a long list of forms for all kind of purposes.
+frameworks.
+For each of them, there is a long list of forms for all kind of purposes.

 ### Running the tests